From our Free Quilt Block Patterns Library

 And these are the cut patches; 3 red for the Bow Tie and 2 red/white for the background.

-For the knot, lightly fingerpress one Bow Tie square in half, right sides together (RST).
+For the knot, lightly fingerpress one Bow Tie square in half, wrong sides together.
 You may want to use pins to hold the edges even.

 NOTE: If you press a hard crease here, it will run diagonally through the center of the finished knot...a pain to have to press out at the end.